Cooling force on ions in a magnetized electron plasma: Summary

 \section{Summary}

-In this paper we have calculated the cooling force on ions in a model of binary collisions (BC) between ions and magnetized electrons within second order perturbative treatment.
-The calculations have been done with the help of an improved BC theory which is valid for any strength of the magnetic field.
+In this paper we presented and discussed analytic expressions for calculating the cooling force on ions in a model of binary collisions (BC) between ions and magnetized electrons within second-order perturbative treatment.
+This has been done within the framework of an improved BC theory which involves all cyclotron harmonics of the electrons' helical motion and which is valid for any strength of the magnetic field and in regimes where a perturbative treatment is applicable.
 The cooling force is explicitly calculated for a regularized and screened Coulomb potential.
-Closed expressions have been derived for monochromatic electron beams, which have been folded with the velocity distributions of the electrons and ions.
+Closed expressions have been derived first for monochromatic electron beams, which have been folded with the velocity distributions of the electrons and ions.
 The resulting cooling force is evaluated for anisotropic Maxwell velocity distributions of the electrons and ions.
-In addition, a number of limiting and asymptotic regimes of low-- and high--velocities as well as vanishing and strong magnetic fields have been studied.
+A number of limiting and asymptotic regimes of low-- and high--velocities as well as vanishing and strong magnetic fields have been studied.
 The given results show that the present model of the cooling force is very sensitive to the velocity spreads of the electrons and ions at small relative velocities.

-We have also compared our BC model with the previous theoretical approaches of Refs.~\cite{ner07,par00} as well as with the experiments performed at the ESR at GSI \cite{win96,wink96,win97}.
-As demonstrated, the agreement of Eq.~\eqref{eq:a18a} with the experimental cooling forces considered over the whole relative velocity range is much better in comparison to the simplified BC model derived in Ref.~\cite{ner07} and Eq.~\eqref{eq:force_parkhom} proposed by Parkhomchuk.
-The deviations of Eq.~\eqref{eq:a18a} from the ESR data, which can be seen in Figs.~\ref{fig:2} and \ref{fig:3}, are ascribed to the deviations of the model distribution function~\eqref{eq:a42} from the experimental distribution of the ion beam which is not precisely known.
+Main limitations and uncertainties of the present BC model are: (1) the approximations concerning the electron and ion distribution functions, (2) the use of a spherically symmetric effective interaction accounting for screening effects and hard collisions, and (3) the underlying perturbative expansion of the equations of motion.
+The latter can be well justified as long as the majority of the electron-ion collisions which contribute to the averaged final cooling force clearly meets the condition of a weak perturbation, see Eq.~\eqref{eq:deflinregime}.
+The use of an effective interaction, on the other hand, and the proper choice of a velocity dependent screening length clearly needs still some support from a comparison with full self-consistent simulation approaches which can treat the complete ion-target interaction in a non-perturbative way.